ethanling123/APCS2020Final/readme.txt

 Authors: Ethan, Han, John
 Revision: 4/10/20
+AP Computer Science Final Project - README Template
+Instructions:
+The first step in creating an excellent APCS final project is to write up a README.
+At this stage, this README file acts as your project proposal.
+Once you’ve filled in all components, Shelby will read through it and suggest edits.
+Ultimately, you need a document that adequately describes your project idea and we must agree on this plan.
+Have one member of your group make a copy of this Google Doc.
+Then, they should share it with all other members so that every group member has edit permissions.
+There’s a lot of parts of this document that you might not have full answers for yet.
+Because you haven’t written the program yet, it’s difficult to think about the instructions or which group members will do which parts.
+Even though this is hard to think about, you must have something in these sections that act as your current plan.
+However, during the course of the project, you’ll continuously update this document.
+This means that you will not be held to exactly what you put here - components of this document can change (and it’s pretty common!).
+There is one exception: the Features List section.
+Once Shelby OKs your README, the Features List section cannot be modified.
+For this reason, it is most important that you get a solid idea of what you want to make and the primary features it will have now.
+Talk with your group.
+Consider drawing some pictures of what you think your project might look like.
+Be precise.
+When you’re ready, fill this out together.
+Each component in brackets below ( [these things] ) should be replaced with your ideas.
+Note that there are several sample READMEs posted on this assignment for you to use as guidance.
+-------------------When README is finalized, remove everything above this line--------------------

+Authors: Ethan, Han, John
+Revision: 4/10/20
 Introduction:
 [In a few paragraphs totaling about ½ page, introduce the high-level concept of your program.
 What this looks like depends a lot on what type of thing you are making.
 An introduction for an application will look different than one for a game.
 In general, your introduction should address questions like these:
 What does your program do?